Royal Blackheath Golf Club

 Royal Blackheath Golf Club is the oldest golf club in the world dating back to 1608!
 Just how old is that?
 Imagine this: The Boys Medal, an open club competition, predates The Open Championship by 13 years!

 No one would say the golf is spectacular but the history and veritable museum are.
 History and heritage cannot be designed, bought, or built and Royal Blackheath Golf Club has it in abundance.

 Golf Course Review

-Blackheath GC's first golf course was comprised of 5 holes and extended to 7 holes in 1844.
+Royal Blackheath Golf Club’s first golf course was comprised of 5 holes and extended to 7 holes in 1844.
 The circuit was played three times for a round of 21 holes.
 The Blackheath Ladies Golf Club also played on their own course of 9 holes on Blackheath from 1889 to 1923.
-In 1923, both club's merged and moved from Blackheath to Eltham, merging with the Eltham Golf Club.
+In 1923, both golf clubs merged and moved from Blackheath to Eltham, merging with the Eltham Golf Club.

 Royal Blackheath Golf Club’s Heritage

 Royal Blackheath Golf Club - Videos

 Featured Architect: MacKenzie, Alister